 - 1. Students are to address the faculty by the surname and not by the first or given name. - 2.
-Students that are assigned learning experiences in the classroom/skills laboratory or computer laboratory setting shall arrive on time and in approved dress code. - 2.1.
-Arriving past the scheduled time is disruptive to the class faculty and peers and is counted as tardy.

-- 3. Students will be prepared for and remain in each class until the faculty has completed the learning activity and dismissed the class. - 3.1.
+Students that are assigned learning experiences in the classroom/skills laboratory or computer laboratory setting shall arrive on time and in approved dress code. - 2.1 Arriving past the scheduled time is disruptive to the class faculty and peers and is counted as tardy. - 3.
+Students will be prepared for and remain in each class until the faculty has completed the learning activity and dismissed the class. - 3.1.
 Students are to leave the learning activity only during scheduled breaks and return within the identified break time. - 3.2.
 Students are accountable for all materials presented in each scheduled learning activity including but not limited to handouts and required readings.
 Preparation for learning activity includes reviewing the outcomes and completing the required readings and assignments prior to class or learning activity. - 4.
-Students are expected to listen and follow directions without continued faculty prompting and respect the rights and property of others. - 5.
-Students' identification badge must be worn at all times on upper left shoulder area, with photo, name and title visible. - Students are held to the honor code and not participate in any academically dishonest behaviors, including but not limited to cheating on examinations, removing examination booklets from the testing room, photographing examination items, or reconstructing examination items after the examination. - 7.
+Students are expected to listen and follow directions without continued faculty prompting and respect the rights and property of others.

+- 5. Students' identification badge must be worn at all times on upper left shoulder area, with photo, name and title visible. - 6.
+Students are held to the honor code and not participate in any academically dishonest behaviors, including but not limited to cheating on examinations, photographing examination items, or reconstructing examination items after the examination.
+Examsoft/Examplify are utilized for online testing.
+Please refer to the course syllabus for specifics and processes related to online testing. - 7.
 Students are to refrain from disruptive behavior(s) in the classroom.
 Disruptive behavior is identified as anything that disturbs other students or faculty during the learning experience, including but not limited to the following: - 7.1 Electronic devices:

-Use of personal electronic devices, including but not limited to; cell phones, iPods, and MP3 players is not permitted during classroom/ skills laboratory or computer laboratory learning experiences.
+Use of personal electronic devices, including but not limited to; cell phones, iPads, apple watches, iPods, and MP3 players is not permitted during classroom/ skills laboratory or computer laboratory learning experiences.